 The deeper that sorrow carves into your being, the more joy you can contain. – Kahlil Gibran

 There are so many ways that grief and loss show up in our lives.
 Sometimes they are big and profound losses and their grief feels like an earthquake.
 Other times they are losses that leave a quieter impression, yet still change us.
-Sometimes grief comes immediately after a loss, other times, it shows up later - even years or decades later and usually when we least expect it.
-One thing that is common about the different types of grief and loss is that they are all life altering and require us to pivot and reinvest in our lives in different ways than we had expected.
+Sometimes grief comes immediately after a loss, other times, it shows up later - even years or decades later and often when we least expect it.
+One thing that is common about the different types of grief and loss is that they are all life altering and require us to pivot and reinvest in our lives in ways that we had not expected.
 Whatever your loss, it is as unique and individual as you are.
 I would be honored to walk alongside you in support.

 Death of a loved one